-For the research project, each participant will choose a topic related to Molecular Biology, and develop a hypothesis, appropriate arguments, and evidence to support and/or reject their hypothesis.
-The topic must be submitted and approved by email no later than 11/29/21.
+For the research project, each participant will choose a topic related to Environmental Sustainability and Energy, and develop a hypothesis, appropriate arguments, and evidence to support and/or reject their hypothesis.
+The topic must be submitted and approved by email no later than 11/28/22.
 The topic itself must be researched, and put together in the form of an essay, a Microsoft PowerPoint slideshow, or a video presentation.
 The research project will be graded by two to four professional evaluators, and the mean value will determine a participant’s final score.
-The following is an outline of the rubric that will be used for a total of 40 points, and the full detailed rubric can be found below.

 To view lectures from previous years visit:

 - Any proctor for the 2022-23 contest must fill out the following proctor information form in advance: Proctor Form

 - Any new proctors will be contacted by our staff for approval.

 - Each proctor must be over eighteen years of age and unrelated to any of the students taking the Jerusalem Science Contest exams that they are proctoring.

 - Proctors may not delegate test administration nor any other proctor responsibility to another person.

 - If a proctor, school official or participant finds it necessary to add additional proctoring staff, they may not hire the additional staff themselves.
 Rather, the anticipated new proctor must fill out the information form and the Walder Science Center will contact them for approval.

 - The Walder Science Center reserves the right of prior approval for the number of anticipated administrations at the participants' schools.